tuxrace/rdash/README.md

  ![](https://travis-ci.org/tuxrace/rdash.svg?branch=master)

+## Contribute
+Commit to develop and make a pull request to master.

 ## To install
 Run the npm install command first, it will install in your local machine all the required modules.